-The Board of Directors of Commonwealth Care Alliance (CCA) established the Board Quality Committee to assist the Board in fulfilling its responsibilities for oversight of the CCA quality program to ensure the quality of CCA's clinical care, patient safety and customer service.
-The Board Quality Committee operates under a written charter, which is approved by the Board of Directors.
-The Board Quality Committee's oversight includes: (i) CCA's Quality Strategy, (ii) CCA's annual Quality Improvement Work Plan, and (iii) reviewing progress toward achievement of CCA's quality strategic objectives as measured by key quality indicators.
-The Board Quality Committee is composed of at least three members (including the Chair of the Committee) who are voting members of the Board and appointed by the Board Chair in consultation with the CEO.
-The Board Chair and the CEO are ex-officio members of the Committee and the Chief Quality Officer and Chief Medical Officer are Staff Liaisons to the Committee.
+The Board of Directors of Commonwealth Care Alliance (CCA) established the Board Quality Committee to assist the board in fulfilling its responsibilities for oversight of the CCA quality program to ensure the quality of CCA's clinical care, patient safety and customer service.
+The Board Quality Committee operates under a written charter, which is approved by the board of directors.
+The Board Quality Committee's oversight includes: 1) the CCA's Quality Strategy, 2) the CCA annual Quality Improvement Work Plan, and 3) reviewing progress toward achievement of CCA's quality strategic objectives as measured by key quality indicators.
+The Board Quality Committee is composed of at least three members (including the chair of the Committee) who are voting members of the board and appointed by the board chair in consultation with the CEO.
+The Board Chair and the CEO are ex officio members of the Committee and the Chief Quality Officer and Chief Medical Officer are staff liaisons to the Committee.